 Available PhD projects:

-We are currently welcoming new PhD candidates for a project, which is designed to investigate the impact of oral contraceptives (the pill) on emotional reactivity, reward processing and the stress response.
+We are currently welcoming new PhD candidates to investigate the impact of sex hormones on the physiological and subjective stress response in the social context.